 Mechanism Description Volatility as a Tagged Value Enterprise Architect provides a series of properties for requirements, but additional properties can be created to record other properties such as a requirement's volatility or the source of the Requirement.
 This is achieved using the UML Tagged Value mechanism, which allows any element including requirements to have one or more tags applied, representing some property that can be assigned a value.
 Enterprise Architect has extended this mechanism and allows the modeler to create a list of values that can be chosen from a drop down list using the Predefined Structured Tagged Values.
 This allows a team to define their own list of volatility values, such as extreme, high, medium low, minimal.
-Using The Baseline facility is a powerful tool that enables a user to take a snapshot of a

-Baselines model or more typically a model fragment and then as the model is developed to compare the new ver the model to the baseline thus ide anything that has changed since the baseline was taken.
-Baselines hav general applicability but are particle useful with requirements manager where requirements are often said signed-off or frozen and any alter them must be registered as a chan Baseline tool has a Compare utility conveniently lists changes betwee current model and the baseline. rsion of ntifying he re cularly ment l to be ations to age.
-The ty that en the Model Elements Manage Inventory Image Inventory Status Changed Changed Status Changed Changed Searches for churning requirements Enterprise Architect has a sophist search facility that allows a user t across a selected Package or the e repository and locate elements that fined grained criteria.
-This can be locate requirements that have not changed by searching for a changed changed icated o search entire at meet used to
+REQUELY LIST Stock Levels Volatility = Medium Requirement Requirement Requirement Requirement India in the source of t Using The Baseline facility is a powerful tool that enables a user to take a snapshot of a model or more typically a model fragment and then as the model is developed to compare the new version of the model to the baseline thus identifying anything that has changed since the baseline was taken.
+Baselines have general applicability but are particularly useful with requirements management where requirements are often said to be signed-off or frozen and any alterations to them must be registered as a change.
+The Baseline tool has a Compare utility that conveniently lists changes between the current model and the baseline.